leirbag95/Traffic-Simulator/README.md

 Once you have started the program, you will be in front of the main menu where you will have several choices:
 - Start a local traffic simulator

-A traffic simulator will be randomly selected from the traffic simulator.
+A traffic simulator will be randomly selected from a local database of document.
 In fact, you have a dozen of maps which are provided with the project.

 - Upload your own city